 And after all, the customer defines the success of your supermarket achieves – so here are some tips to help you along the way.

 The layout of your store greatly impacts in what order your customers see your products.
 Think of the most successful chains around – the fruit and veg is generally to the front, right?

-Well, that’s the give customers a sense that this shopping trip is good for their health and that the brand cares.
+That gives customers a sense that this shopping trip is good for their health and that the brand cares.